Suzhou Olympic Sports Centre

 The Suzhou Olympic Sports Centre (苏州奥林匹克体育中心) is a sports complex located in the Suzhou Industrial Park, Jiangsu, China.
-The complex is composed of multiple buildings and stadiums including a stadium, a gymnasium, a natatorium and a business center.
-The stadium is named Suzhou Olympic Sports Centre Stadium.
+The complex is composed of multiple buildings and facilities, including a stadium, a gymnasium, a natatorium and a business center.
 It was officially opened in January 2019.
-This sports hub includes commercial center, gymnasium, aquatics center, arena and more.
-It also has a sports garden which features pedestrian walkways, sport fields and greenery.

 Construction

 Initially called the Suzhou Industrial Park Sports Center, the construction site east of Jinji Lake was located within the Suzhou Industrial Park.
 The plan was for a 60 hectare facility to host a stadium, an indoor arena, an aquatics center and a commercial hub.
 The main stadium's architectural design is inspired from the traditional Chinese lantern design.
 The main indoor arena was planned to have a seating capacity of 13,000.
 The sports center was scheduled to be opened to the public in 2018.
 In February 2018, it was renamed as Suzhou Olympic Sports Center and open to public in June 30.